 Jordi Rigg takes his Physiotherapist training project to Uganda

-Alicante, Dec.
-2 (EFE). – Alcoy physiotherapist Jordi Reig has moved his solidarity project to train physiotherapists to Uganda, where he will have a fixed headquarters for training Ugandans in the treatment of various injuries.
+Alcoy physiotherapist Jordi Reig has moved his solidarity project to train physiotherapists to UgandaWhere it will have a fixed headquarters for the training of Ugandans in the treatment of various injuries.

-Reg, who is already in Uganda with 12 other people, calculated his project in collaboration with Across Africa, an NGO dedicated to developing and empowering local people, and the Joshua Cheptegei Foundation.
+Reg, who is already in Uganda with 12 other people, has credited for his project In association with Across Africa, a non-governmental organization dedicated to the development and empowerment of local peopleand Joshua Cheptegei Foundation.

 The 49-year-old from Alkoi had already had a similar project in Ethiopia since 2014 where he and other volunteers helped train doctors and athletes, but had to look for a new destination due to the political instability in the city. .
 Region.